fabgrenier/docker-thingworx/README.md

 HowTo
 -----

- * ou need to add the Thingworx.war file in the build directory.
+ * You need to add the Thingworx.war file in the build directory.
  * docker build -t . thingworx
  * docker run -d -p 8080:8080 thingworx
  * connect to http://localhost:8080